-Horde Prime served this role in Masters of the Universe (mainly She-Ra: Princess of Power since the Horde was her primary enemy).
+Horde Prime, mainly in She-Ra: Princess of Power since the Horde was her primary enemy.
 The master of both Hordak and Skeletor, Prime almost never played a direct role, but would occasionally appear to berate Hordak for his constant failures.

 Hordak himself is the Bigger Bad in He-Man and the Masters of the Universe (2002).
 He plays a prominent role in the backstory as the Arch-Enemy to King Greyskull (and oddly enough to fellow archvillain King Hiss as well) and the one who transformed the dying Keldor into Skeletor.
 In the series proper he is a Sealed Evil in a Can who only briefly appears as gigantic cloudlike apparition during an attempt to release him only to fade away once the attempt is foiled.
 Had the series continued Hordak would have been freed and become the Big Bad proper for a season before being defeated by Skeletor.
 Also, Hordak is the one who divided that series' version of Eternia into the Light Hemisphere and the Dark Hemisphere.

 Bravestarr used the exact same format, with Big Bad Tex Hex answering to an entity called Stampede.